 A half-decade ago, as new-wave cocktail culture swept the nation, South Florida lagged behind.
 While people in cities like Chicago, New York, and San Francisco were already discovering the joy of a well-made Aviation, perfect Manhattan, or a solid Negroni, most South Floridians were still making do with frozen, premade mixes served in plastic cups.

+But times, they are a-changin'.
 The cocktail scene in Palm Beach County is growing, and behind this new era of imbibing with bars that shaking things up, from themed cocktail menus to tiki-style drinks by the beach.
-There are also a few genuinely talented mix masters shaking thing up, bartenders like Ivan Ramirez at Brandon's in Palm Beach, Brett Robertson at Boca Raton's Kapow!
-Noodle Bar, or Andrew Luzenko at newly-opened Saxon in Boynton Beach.
+There are also a few genuinely talented mix masters shaking thing up from Brett Robertson at Boca Raton's Kapow!
+Noodle Bar to Brett Hart at Saxon in Boynton Beach.

 517 Clematis St., West Palm Beach.
 Call 561-833-1033, or visit sub-culture.org.